 11 case studies helped deliver a further 63 pieces of top tier national press coverage.

-Like most employers, BT is invested in all aspects of their teams’ wellbeing, with mental health a key focus.
+Like most employers, BT Group invests in all aspects of its teams’ wellbeing, with mental health a key focus.
+On the back of a successful mental health campaign, they wanted to broaden the discussion into other areas of wellbeing.

-Winter is often a tough period for mental wellbeing, so the BT team asked us to help them engage teams, share practical info and help teams connect more during the colder months, post-Christmas.
+Winter is often a tough period for many, particularly around mental wellbeing, so the BT team asked us to help them engage teams with practical info on a range of wellbeing topics to help them through the colder months, before a post-Chrtistmas health push.

-Our ‘Let’s Talk About’ video and podcast series covered a range of health and wellbeing topics.
-Watched, liked and commented on by over 14,000 employees, it was hosted by BT colleagues and featured interviews with expert guests, offering in depth advice on everything from gut health to anxiety and financial literacy.
+We created a ‘Let’s Talk About’ video and podcast series hosted by BT colleagues and featuring interviews with expert guests, offering in depth advice on everything from gut health to anxiety and financial literacy.

 The series was supported by a navigable workbook, filled with tips and resources for a healthy festive period, before kicking off the year with ‘The Big Stretch’ global exercise challenge.

 By reimagining the role employees can play in a campaign, we created a brand-new process, programme and voice in the business.
-We gave a genuine skills opportunity to colleagues who took part and delivered a masterclass in peer-to-peer communications that won us the CorpComms ‘Best Employee Engagement Programme’ Award, where the judges said our campaign…
+We gave a genuine skills opportunity to colleagues who took part and delivered a masterclass in peer-to-peer communications that won us a CorpComms ‘Best Employee Engagement Programme’ Award, where the judges said our campaign had…

 “…re-defined employee engagement.”